oxsecurity/megalinter/docs/mega-linter-runner.md

 <!-- readme-header-end -->

 This package allows to run [MegaLinter](https://megalinter.github.io/) locally before running it in your CD/CI workflow, or simply to locally apply reformatting and fixes without having to install up to date linters for your files.
-You can still use use the `.mega-linter.yml` [configuration file](#configuration) to specify environment variables.
-The package can also find linting configuration files which are not held in the root project e.g. .github/linters.

 ![Screenshot](https://github.com/oxsecurity/megalinter/blob/main/docs/assets/images/ConsoleReporter.jpg?raw=true>)